Scientific investigations at Loch Ness

 On 9 August 1972, a team led by Robert Rines detected, using sonar, powerful movements underwater.
 They also presented a controversial underwater photograph of a purported fin.

-In 1976, a certain person speculated on the possibility of more than one monster.
+In 1976, a speculation was raised on the possibility of more than one monster.

 By 1980 the money became scarce and the constant vigils from the banks ended.
 However, the "hunters" complained that there was still much to do.